 Pangi Valley sits in a transition zone between the Himalayas and the Trans-Himalayas, which gives it a unique character.
 Unlike Spiti which is a cold desert, or Ladakh which is high-altitude plateau, Pangi has dense forests of deodar and birch on one side and barren, rocky landscapes on the other.
 The Chandrabhaga (Chenab) river flows through the entire length of the valley, and the sound of rushing water is your constant companion here.

 How to Reach Pangi Valley?
-Two Main Routes Explained
+The Routes Explained

 Route 1: Via Sach Pass (from Chamba Side)